Home / Morocco Photography Tour

 - To photograph the night sky in the Sahara desert, a fast wide-angle lens is necessary.
 Recommended are f/2.8 or faster – note: there will be plenty of other photo opportunities where no fast lens is necessary;

-- Several spare batteries for our two days in the Erg Chigaga dunes, since we will not be able to recharge batteries;
+- Spare batteries for our two days in the Erg Chigaga dunes, since we will not be able to recharge batteries;

 - Flashlights for our hikes in the Sahara desert;